u-boot/u-boot/tools/buildman/buildman.rst

 The -K option uses the u-boot.cfg, spl/u-boot-spl.cfg and tpl/u-boot-tpl.cfg
 files which are produced by a build.
-If all you want is to check the configuration you can in fact avoid doing a full build, using --config-only.
+If all you want is to check the configuration you can in fact avoid doing a full build, using ``--config-only``.
 This tells buildman to configure U-Boot and create the .cfg files, but not actually build the source.
 This is 5-10 times faster than doing a full build.